beiweitemderbeste/fullstackopen_translation_de/part_1/part_1c.md

 > Button elements support so-called mouse events, of which click is the most common event.
 The click event on a button can also be triggered with the keyboard or a touch screen despite the name mouse event.

-Buttons unterstützen sogenannte mouse events von denen der Klick der üblichste ist.
-Abgesehen vom Namen mouse events kann der Klick auf einen Button auch durch eine Tastatur oder Touchscreen ausgelöst werden.
+Buttons unterstützen sogenannte mouse events von denen der Klick der gebräuchlichste ist.
+Abgesehen vom Namen mouse events kann der Klick auf einen Button auch durch einen Tastendruck oder Touchscreen ausgelöst werden.

 > In React, registering an event handler function to the click event happens like this: